auriq/essentia_docs/source/tutorial/essentiatutorials/data.rst

 To demonstrate the ``aq_pp`` Data Processing command, we will also use a set of smaller files that help illustrate its usage.
 These are found in the ``tutorials/etl-engine`` directory

+One additional tip.
+A command ``loginf`` can be useful, to take a quick preview at file that are difficult to open (such as large zip files, etc).
+It can display estimated column, separators and size of the data, and more.
+For more details, check out loginf manual page :doc:`/source/reference/manpages/loginf`